jmuehlig/perf-cpp/docs/counters.md

 ```

 ### Software Events

-These events come from the kernel rather than hardware counters:
+From the kernel, not hardware counters:

 ```
 cpu-clock             # High-resolution CPU timer